Skip to Content

 • Has any amount of a Schedule I or II controlled substance (except marijuana) in their system

 There are many degrees of DWI that someone can be charged with.
-First-degree DWI is the most serious.
+First-degree DWI is the most serious; it is a felony charge for three or more prior DWI convictions in ten years or a prior felony DWI.
 If you refuse to submit to a DWI test after being arrested for a DWI, it can be automatically classified as a second- or third-degree DWI.
 A fourth-degree DWI does not carry a minimum jail sentence but can include probation and fines if you are convicted.

 It is possible to be charged with DWI while operating the following: